Summer, 2021 reply

 As you can see, Turkish has a surprisingly high percentage.
 The reason for this is that Turkish is a highly cosmopolitan language, having borrowed extensively from both the European culture (primarily via French) and from the Arabic and Persian cultures.
 Similarly, Persian and Indonesian have also borrowed extensively from Arabic and Hindi.

-I tried as best as I could to incorporate as many Asian (Mandarin, Korean, Japanese and Vietnamese) words as possible, without artificially selecting Mandarin words in a haphazard way.
+I tried as best as I could to incorporate as many East Asian (Mandarin, Korean, Japanese and Vietnamese) words as possible, without artificially selecting Mandarin words in a haphazard way.
 Instead, I relied on any commonality between Mandarin and any of the other Asian languages.
 There was actually more commonality than I expected, so I was happy to get Mandarin up to 17%, about 1 in 6 words.
 Not bad, since about 1 in 6 people in the world are Chinese.

 Telugu, a Dravidian language from India, got the lowest percentage.
 I used Telugu and a few others in the Dravidian family (which are spoken by a great number of people, although only in India) in order to help support Hindi and bring it up to 23%, while helping to lower the percentages for the European languages.